0xAnalyst/DefenderATPQueries/Execution/PodContainerexec.md

 ---
 title: Suspicious Pod or Container Shell Execution
 tags:
-  - Containers
-  - Kubernetes
   - Execution
   - Persistence
   - Privilege Escalation
+  - Containers
 references:
   - https://github.com/elastic/detection-rules/commit/f098336ff951dd7c2b78ae67054ad517c846e671
 files: []
 ---

-Detects suspicious container or pod execution where administrative tooling (`kubectl`, `docker`, `nerdctl`) is used to launch an interactive shell with command-line patterns commonly observed during post-exploitation activity.
+Detects suspicious use of container or Kubernetes administration tooling to spawn an interactive shell with command-line patterns commonly observed during post-exploitation activity.

----

 ## Description

-Threat actors abusing Kubernetes or containerized environments often rely on legitimate administration tools to gain execution inside a cluster.
-Instead of deploying standard workloads, attackers commonly spawn a container or pod and immediately execute a shell (`bash`, `sh`, `zsh`) to perform hands-on operations.
+Threat actors frequently abuse legitimate container administration utilities such as `kubectl`, `docker`, or `nerdctl` to gain interactive access inside a pod or container.
+Instead of deploying standard workloads, attackers often launch a shell directly and execute one-liner commands to establish persistence, stage payloads, or open reverse shells.

-Once inside the container, attackers may establish persistence, manipulate authentication material, stage payloads, or open reverse shells.
-This activity frequently blends in with legitimate DevOps operations and is therefore easy to miss without command-line level inspection.

----
+This technique is commonly observed following stolen Kubernetes credentials, exposed cluster APIs, or compromised CI/CD runners.

 ## Detection Logic

-This detection identifies:
+This detection identifies process execution where:

-- Container or Kubernetes administration tooling used to create or run a pod/container
+- A container or Kubernetes administration binary is used
-- Immediate execution of a shell interpreter
+- A shell interpreter is executed as part of container or pod creation
-- Presence of suspicious command-line indicators associated with:
+- The command-line contains indicators associated with persistence, credential manipulation, payload staging, or remote command execution
-  - Persistence (`cron`, `at`, `rc.local`)
-  - Privilege escalation (`/etc/sudoers`, `/etc/shadow`)
-  - Credential access (SSH key paths)
-  - Payload staging (`base64`, `xxd`)
-  - Reverse shells (`/dev/tcp`, `nc`, `socat`, `telnet`)
-  - Execution from temporary or sensitive directories

----

-## Microsoft Defender for Endpoint

-### Advanced Hunting Query
+## Defender Advanced Hunting

 ```kql
 let Shells = dynamic(["bash","dash","sh","tcsh","csh","zsh","ksh","fish"]);